Legal sports betting in Colorado is off to a strong start, with a robust online and retail market exploding across the state beginning in May of 2020.

 November 17, 2020: Australian powerhouse PointsBet has officially launched their online platform in Colorado, meaning they now operate in five states nationwide.
 PointsBet seems well-positioned to make a splash with bettors in Colorado, considering they’ve built their US headquarters in Denver and signed partnership deals with the University of Colorado, Denver Nuggets, and Colorado Avalanche.

 October 23, 2020: The fledgling Colorado sports betting market continued its growth trajectory in September, with the Department of Revenue reporting a 61% increase in total handle when compared with August’s numbers.
 The impressive figures for September benefitted from both the return of professional football and playoff baseball, with over $13 million wagered in Colorado on pro football during just the first weekend of the NFL season.
 Baseball retained the largest single share of the total handle, accounting for $47.1 million of the $207, 655, 942 wagered in the state overall.

 It seems September was kind to Colorado sports bettors, with sportsbooks holding just 2% of total amount wagered (or handle) during the month.

 Check back here for the latest news and numbers surrounding the growing sports betting market in Colorado.

 Colorado had the benefit of observing several other states launch legal sports betting markets.

-There are plenty of unanswered questions about the fledgling US sports betting market, but one truth is crystal clear – states that embrace and encourage mobile betting options see significantly more sustained growth in the market.
+There are plenty of unanswered questions about the fledgling US sports betting market, but one truth is crystal clear – states that embrace and encourage mobile apps as betting options see significantly more sustained growth in the market.

 Mobile betting is the ultimate convenience for sports bettors and the ultimate financial boon for state coffers as a continual stream of easy tax revenue.